duckdb/pg_duckdb/README.md

 - `SELECT` queries executed by the DuckDB engine can directly read Postgres tables.
 (If you only query Postgres tables you need to run `SET duckdb.force_execution TO true`, see the **IMPORTANT** section above for details)
 	- Able to read [data types](https://www.postgresql.org/docs/current/datatype.html) that exist in both Postgres and DuckDB.
 The following data types are supported: numeric, character, binary, date/time, boolean, uuid, json, and arrays.
 	- If DuckDB cannot support the query for any reason, execution falls back to Postgres.
-- Read and Write support for object storage (AWS S3, Cloudflare R2, or Google GCS):
+- Read and Write support for object storage (AWS S3, Azure, Cloudflare R2, or Google GCS):
 	- Read parquet, CSV and JSON files:
 		- `SELECT n FROM read_parquet('s3://bucket/file.parquet') AS (n int)`
 		- `SELECT n FROM read_csv('s3://bucket/file.csv') AS (n int)`